 Next battle – On September 3rd, 2019– the first day of school– Danielle underwent another surgery to remove the tumor and a portion of her ulna.
 They grafted a cadaver bone that will hopefully heal in a year.
 The surgery was very long and intense, lasting twelve hours.
 The cancer was still alive and present after eight rounds of chemotherapy and 21 days of radiation treatment.
 However, they were able to remove it all with clear margins.
 Danielle started back on her chemotherapy regimen in October is finished her chemotherapy at the beginning of February and had clean scans at the end of February 2020 and, most recently, July 2020.
 She was declared cancer free.

 Cancer Returns – The scans at the end of 2020 dashed their hopes when doctors discovered a mass on her left lung.
 Surgery confirmed that the Ewing Sarcoma had metastasized.
-As of February 2021, Danielle resumed chemo but is again determined to beat cancer a second time!
+In February 2021, Danielle resumed chemo but is again determined to beat cancer a second time!

 Danielle has received so much love and support from her sports community, friends, family, the local community, and neighbors.
 This has truly helped her and her family get through these tremendously difficult years.
 Updates can be found on a page created by a loving friend – Danielle’s Go Fund Me page.